 - Provide examples wherever possible.
 Even just one example can be helpful in clarifying a concept.

 - Don’t forget to wrap up your description with a brief conclusion.
 Doing so will help fill your audience with the main points of what you’ve said.

 How often have you given a presentation and felt connected with your participants?
 Or, how often do you have them tune out when you get to your concluding remarks?
 If so, it can be frustrating.

 One way to build rapport is by speaking on behalf of your audience.
-You can say, “I know that staying updated on social media can be overwhelming.
+You can say, “I know that staying updated on social media and other latest developments in the industry can be overwhelming.
 But by the end of this webinar, you’ll have a clear plan for how to approach your social media marketing strategy.”